el-loza/yelp-help-supreme/src/README.md

     - Comment out attributes to limited the attributes used.
     - Infleunce points are put on 5 points scale and distributed evenly to each category.
 See file for more information of scaling.
   - TestScaledExtreme.java
-    -Simlar to AssignEliteAttributes, gives users 19 attributes but their influence is created based on a higher scale: 0 =
+    - Simlar to AssignEliteAttributes, gives users 19 attributes but their influence is created based on a higher scale: 0 =
     <.025, 1 = < .05, 2 = <.075...
 A deeper scale to map users to a different influence scale.
 Attempted this to help machine
     learning models map to different categories.
   - TestScaledExtremeScaledAtts.java
-    -Similar to AssignEliteAttributes, but all attributes are divided by the number of reviews a user has made, depending on the number returned by the att/numreviews, we create a new scale for the attribute, giving a number between 0-20 as the attribute.
+    - Similar to AssignEliteAttributes, but all attributes are divided by the number of reviews a user has made, depending on the number returned by the att/numreviews, we create a new scale for the attribute, giving a number between 0-20 as the attribute.
 This was an attempt that if the attributes are scaled between similar numbers that Machine Learning trend can be developed, the more scales the easier it is ascertain the category a user falls in.
   - TestScaledScale.java
-    -Similar to AssignEliteAttributes, but all attributes are divided by the number of reviews a user has made.
+    - Similar to AssignEliteAttributes, but all attributes are divided by the number of reviews a user has made.
 Difference from
     TestScaledExtremeScaledAtts.java -> The value att/numReviews were not scaled.
   - TestScaledScaledAtts.java
-    -Similar to AssignEliteAttributes, but all attributes are divided by the number of reviews a user has made.
+    - Similar to AssignEliteAttributes, but all attributes are divided by the number of reviews a user has made.
 The value is that put on a scale that would return 0 -9.
 Difference from TestScaledExtremeScaledAtts.java -> The scale placed is smaller.
     Thought behind it was to put attributes on a scale for machine learning to easily create a trend.
   - MLearning.java